-HUD's guidance regarding demolition in the context of accidental loss violates the public housing demolition/disposition statute and the Administrative Procedure Act rules regarding the publication of rules for notice and comment.
-There is only one statutory exception to the demolition and disposition statute, which is for a de minimus loss of units.
-The regulations, which were adopted after notice and comment, provide for fifteen additional exceptions to 42 U.S.C. § 1427p.
-These regulatory exceptions do not mention an exception due to accidental loss or natural disaster.
+HUD's guidance regarding demolition in the context of accidental loss violates the public housing demolition/ disposition statute and the Administrative Procedure Act rules regarding the publication of rules for notice and comment.
+There is only one statutory exception to the demolition and disposition statute, which is for a de minimus loss of units.32 The regulations, which were adopted after notice and comment, provide for fifteen additional exceptions to 42 U.S.C. § 1427p.33 These regulatory exceptions do not mention an exception due to accidental loss or natural disaster.
 HUD's reliance upon a mission statement in the ACC is insufficient to support its guidance and ignores the most relevant ACC provisions.
 The ACC must not be read to nullify the statute.

 To the extent that the guidance may have some value in instructing public housing agencies to move quickly to address real dangers, any such policy should be limited to situations posing an imminent danger to health or safety.
 HUD's failure to limit the guidance means that public housing agencies may attempt to eliminate a substantial number of public housing units without seeking HUD oversight, without providing permanent replacement housing, and without consulting with the residents or local government.
 Moreover, the decision to demolish may be made in situations in which the housing may be rehabilitated.
-GHA's proposal is an example of what may happen as a result of HUD's overbroad policy of encouraging agencies to demolish public housing post-disaster without even following the provisions of the demolition/ disposition statute. ■ here is that we don't want to tie all this stuff up with HUD for months and this addresses their concerns ... and gets the ball rolling, this is what we want to do.
-And it's not terribly burdensome.
-It does place some burdens on us, but not terrible burdens.").
+GHA's proposal is an example of what may happen as a result of HUD's overbroad policy of encouraging agencies to demolish public housing post-disaster without even following the provisions of the demolition/ disposition statute.